filak/memcached-windows/README.md

 [memcached](https://memcached.org/) is a high performance multithreaded event-based key/value cache store intended to be used in a distributed system.

 **memcached-windows** is a native Windows port of memcached without using a compatibility layer like Cygwin or Windows Subsystem for Linux.
 It is instead using [Mingw-w64](http://mingw-w64.org/) to produce native Win32 and Win64 binaries.
-Build script is also available to build reproducible binaries similar to [cURL](https://curl.haxx.se/windows/) (see [curl-for-win](https://github.com/curl/curl-for-win/)).
+See [Why native?](https://github.com/jefyt/memcached-windows/wiki/Why-native%3F) wiki for the advantages.
+Build script is available to build reproducible binaries similar to [cURL](https://curl.haxx.se/windows/) (see [curl-for-win](https://github.com/curl/curl-for-win/)).
 This means that rebuild can always produce same binaries using same compiler package version.
 This script is used in CI build.

 **memcached-windows** is verified using the same test suite as the official [memcached](https://memcached.org/).
 All tests **PASSED**!